tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@afrazchelsea/index.md

 ## something interesting about you?

-I like to play football and gymming is my favourite past time.
+I like to play football and gymming is my favourite pastime.
 I also fancy cooking at times.

 ### help I need?